TI Media, L'Espresso in talks for broadcasting tie-up

-MILAN, Oct 7 (Reuters) - Telecom Italia Media said on Monday it had signed a non-binding term sheet with publisher L‘Espresso to pave the way for a tie-up of their digital broadcasting activities.
+MILAN (Reuters) - Telecom Italia Media TCM.MI said on Monday it had signed a non-binding term sheet with publisher L‘Espresso ESPI.MI to pave the way for a tie-up of their digital broadcasting activities.

 In a statement, Telecom Italia Media said its board had decided to continue talks to reach a final agreement.